Volcanoes Closest to Reykjavik

 When Fagradalsfjall unexpectedly sprang to life in 2021, it was a marketing agency's dream—located on the Reykjanes peninsula near Grindavik.
 It is less than an hour's drive from Reykjavik and just a short distance from Keflavik Airport, making it easily accessible for travellers.
 The nearest settlement is the small village of Grindavik, home to around 3300 people.

 Check out the rippled lava flows, now cooled to charcoal grey, and the redundant – for now – a crater that once bubbled, churned and spewed fiery molten rock.
-If you can, book a sightseeing flight in a small plane or helicopter: the chance to see this magnificent landscape from the air is one you won't forget in a hurry.

 The Brennisteinsfjöll Volcanic System